OriginTrail/ReadTheDocs/source/Running-a-Node/configuration-parameters.rst

 configuration and restart your node.
 Wait until your node shows a log line stating ``Sucessfully pruned XYZ datasets``, then measure your new storage usage with the two previous commands.

-If your node has pruned more than a hundred datasets and your node storage usage hasn't changed, try restarting the server your node is running on.
+If your node has pruned more than a hundred datasets and your node storage usage hasn't changed, make sure your node is running and execute ``docker system prune -a -f`` to prune unused docker data.
+Along with that you can restart the server your node is running on.
 If the usage still remains the same, please contact us at `tech@origin-trail.com <mailto:tech@origin-trail.com>`__ with the subject **"Dataset pruning storage issue"**.

 Dataset pruning section explained